theheking/intro-to-r/content/3_dataframes.md

 We’ve just done two very useful things.

-1. We’ve read our data in to R, so now we can work with it in R 2.
+1. We’ve read our data in to R, so now we can work with it in R

-3. 2.
-We’ve created a data frame (with the read.csv command) the standard way R works with data.
+2. We’ve created a data frame (with the read.csv command) in the standard way R works with data.

 ## Debugging errors